-Feds: 4 from MS-13 gang indicted in Vegas racketeering case
+Feds: 4 from MS-13 indicted in 10 Las Vegas-area killings

-LAS VEGAS (AP) — Four accused members of the violent El Salvador-based MS-13 gang have been indicted in Las Vegas on racketeering conspiracy charges in a series of murders and abductions in 2017 and 2018, federal prosecutors said Wednesday.
+LAS VEGAS (AP) — Four accused members of the violent MS-13 gang have been indicted in Las Vegas on racketeering conspiracy charges stemming from 10 killings and abductions that police and the FBI identified in 2018, federal prosecutors said Wednesday.

-U.S. Attorney Christopher Chiou issued a statement crediting the filing of multiple charges against Luis Reynaldo Reyes-Castillo, David Arturo Perez-Manchame, Joel Vargas-Escobar and Alexander De Jesus Figueroa-Torres with “significantly undermining” the ability of the gang to engage in violence in Las Vegas.
+U.S. Attorney Christopher Chiou issued a statement crediting the filing of multiple charges against Luis Reynaldo Reyes-Castillo, David Arturo Perez-Manchame, Joel Vargas-Escobar and Alexander De Jesus Figueroa-Torres with “significantly undermining” the ability of the El Salvador-based gang to engage in violence in Las Vegas.

 Assistant U.S. Attorney Kenneth Polite called the violence alleged in the case “truly shocking.”

-The statement attributed 10 murders and one non-fatal shooting between March 2017 and March 2018 to the defendants, and said five slain victims were also kidnapped.
-Victims were identified by initials in the Justice Department statement, The details and locations of the alleged crimes were not provided.
+The statement said crimes occurred from March 2017 to March 2018, attributed one non-fatal shooting in February 2018 to the defendants, and said five slain victims were also kidnapped.

-Charging documents were not immediately available in the court record filing system.

-A spokeswoman for Chiou, Trisha Young, said the indictment was filed Wednesday to update a previous murder-racketeering and weapons case filed in April 2019 against the four men.
-Records show that documents in that case were sealed.
+The indictment, filed Wednesday, updated a previous murder-racketeering and weapons case filed against the four men in April 2019, said Trisha Young, the U.S. attorney’s office spokeswoman in Las Vegas.

+The names the 10 victims in the 55-page indictment match a list that Las Vegas police provided in March 2018, when Clark County Sheriff Joe Lombardo held a news conference to say 10 slaying cases had been solved with the arrests of four adults and a teenager.
+The names of the suspects were not made public at that time.

+Kidnapping and murder in aid of racketeering are among the 38 counts in the indictment that alleges a conspiracy with ties to Los Angeles and the central California town of Mendota.

+It alleges the criminal enterprise was involved in the theft of jewelry, cash, firearms and other valuables from multiple homes; identity theft and fraud; transporting guns and weapons across state lines; and illegal distribution of marijuana and methamphetamine.

-Reyes-Castillo, 27, Perez-Manchame, 22, were scheduled for court appearances Tuesday, Young said.
-She did not say if Vargas-Escobar, 25, and Figueroa-Torres, 25, were in custody.
+Reyes-Castillo, 27, Perez-Manchame, 22, were scheduled for court appearances Tuesday.
+Vargas-Escobar, 25, and Figueroa-Torres, 25, were sought as fugitives, Young said.

-Defense attorneys representing Reyes-Castillo and Perez-Menchame did not immediately respond to messages from The Associated Press, and records did not reflect the names of attorneys for Vargas-Escobar and Figueroa-Torres.
+Defense attorneys representing Reyes-Castillo and Perez-Menchame did not immediately respond to messages from The Associated Press.
+Records did not say Vargas-Escobar and Figueroa-Torres had attorneys.

 Across the country, federal authorities have brought multiple racketeering conspiracy charges against MS-13 members in recent years, including the sentencing last month of the last of 23 members of a gang group or “clique” based in Columbus, Ohio.